jaimiosyncrasy/heatmap/README.md

 ## *Summary of Tool*
 This repo contains code to:
 * analyze the stability of different actuator configurations on a distribution network
+* choose the best location to place another actuator given an set of actuators that have already been placed
 * determine the configuration which allows for the maximum number of colocated actuator performance nodes on a network
 ## *Installation*
 ### Downloading the Repository